natelistrom/natelistrom.github.io/_posts/2021-07-23-inciting-incident.md

 Here's where it gets interesting.
 While surveying broadly filled in gaps, creating a more well-rounded picture, it also started to reveal outlier nuances, places where the experts' opinions appeared to diverge.

-For example, where Coyne claimed that the inciting incident must “arouse a reaction by your protagonist,” <sup>{% include coyne-2015.html %} Page 160.</sup> to Field, it's a different event, the “key incident,” that “draws the main character into the storyline.”
-To him, the inciting incident only “sets the story in motion,” <sup>{% include field-2005.html %} Location 129</sup> without implying any protagonist involvement.
+For example, where Coyne claimed that the inciting incident must “arouse a reaction by your protagonist,” <cite>(<a href="/bibliography#coyne2015">Coyne</a>, Page 160)</cite> to Field, it's a different event, the “key incident,” that “draws the main character into the storyline.”
+To him, the inciting incident only “sets the story in motion,” <cite>(<a href="/bibliography#field2005">Field</a>, Location 129)</cite> without implying any protagonist involvement.

 It gets more complicated.
 Some experts introduced the possibility of multi-part inciting incidents.
-McKee points to Jaws as an example in which a swimmer is killed by the shark in the opening scene (setup) but not discovered by the protagonist until the following scene (payoff). <sup>{% include mckee-2014.html %} Pages 190-191.</sup> <sup class="aside">B</sup> Yorke even talks about a _three_-part inciting incident in which “the protagonist will be alerted to a world outside their own.
+McKee points to Jaws as an example in which a swimmer is killed by the shark in the opening scene (setup) but not discovered by the protagonist until the following scene (payoff). <cite>(<a href="/bibliography#mckee2014">McKee</a>, Pages 190-191)</cite> <sup class="aside">B</sup> Yorke even talks about a _three_-part inciting incident in which “the protagonist will be alerted to a world outside their own.
 They will make a decision on how to react . . . [which] will precipitate a crisis.
-This will force them to make a decision propelling them into a whole new universe.” <sup>{% include yorke-2015.html %} Location 1654ff.</sup>
+This will force them to make a decision propelling them into a whole new universe.” <cite>(<a href="/bibliography#yorke2015">Yorke</a>, Location 1654ff)</cite>

 <aside>
-B. McKee elsewhere states that the inciting incident is a “single event.” <sup>{% include mckee-2014.html %} Page 190.</sup> Perhaps in his thinking, the shark attack and discovery of the body are really one “event” that happens in two parts.
+B. McKee elsewhere states that the inciting incident is a “single event.” <cite>(<a href="/bibliography#mckee2014">McKee</a>, Page 190)</cite> Perhaps in his thinking, the shark attack and discovery of the body are really one “event” that happens in two parts.
 Yet to me, they feel like two distinct story events that perform different but related functions.
 </aside>

 What's going on here?
 Can inciting incidents sometimes draw the protagonist into the story and other times not?
 Can there be multiple events in an inciting incident?
 How do you know when to use which approach?

 ## Epiphany

 Author and story expert K. M. Weiland gives us our first clue to unlocking the mystery.
-“We find a lot of misconceptions floating around about the Inciting Event, many of them resulting from the simple fact that the 'Key Event' is either forgotten altogether or _mislabeled as the Inciting Event_” <sup>{% include weiland-2013.html %} Page 82.</sup> (emphasis mine).
+“We find a lot of misconceptions floating around about the Inciting Event, many of them resulting from the simple fact that the 'Key Event' is either forgotten altogether or _mislabeled as the Inciting Event_” <cite>(<a href="/bibliography#weiland2013"><em>Structuring your Novel</em></a>, Page 82)</cite> (emphasis mine).

 Weiland's observation?
 Story beats can be confused for one another.
 One man's “key incident” is another man's “inciting incident."